 Once you've cut the cord and ditched cable, you'll be free of that huge monthly bill.
 But you might also find yourself looking for ways to stream the same shows, movies, and channels that you used to watch on cable.
 Streaming services can help you to do that, but it's important for us to know the difference between the services we can buy.
-Disney+ and Sling TV are two popular streaming services, but they are very different in some very important ways.
-Let's break down Disney+ vs. Sling TV and help you find the service that's right for you.
+Disney Plus and Sling TV are two popular streaming services, but they are very different in some very important ways.
+Let's break down Disney Plus vs. Sling TV and help you find the service that's right for you.

-Disney+ and Sling TV are two different types of streaming services.
+Disney Plus and Sling TV are two different types of streaming services.
 They both charge subscribers by the month, but they offer different things in return.
-Disney+ offers a catalog of movies and TV shows to stream anytime you want — in other words, Disney+ is an on-demand streaming service.
+Disney+ offers a catalog of movies and TV shows to stream anytime you want — in other words, Disney Plus is an on-demand streaming service.
 Sling TV is a live TV “multichannel” service, which means that it offers live feeds of lots of familiar network TV channels — you know, sort of like how cable works.

 This is an important difference.
-Disney+ is a lot like Netflix and Hulu, but Sling TV really isn't — instead, Sling TV is in the same family as services like AT&T TV Now, YouTube TV, and Hulu + Live TV (yep, you read that right: Hulu has both a Netflix-like service called Hulu and a Sling TV-like service called Hulu + Live TV).
+Disney Plus is a lot like Netflix and Hulu, but Sling TV really isn't — instead, Sling TV is in the same family as services like DIRECTV, YouTube TV, and Hulu + Live TV (yep, you read that right: Hulu has both a Netflix-like service called Hulu and a Sling TV-like service called Hulu + Live TV).

 There's one more thing to keep in mind about Sling TV, and that's the fact that it offers highly customizable bundles.
 After starting with a base package, you can select add-on bundles to grab more channels a few at a time, choosing what you want and avoiding what you don't.
 It's an almost a la carte approach, which makes Sling TV really flexible and cost-effective for streamers who are only after certain specific channels.
 This is part of what sets Sling TV apart from competitors like Hulu + Live TV.

-But, again, the difference between Sling TV and Disney+ is way bigger than something like Sling TV's unique bundle-building methods.
+But, again, the difference between Sling TV and Disney Plus is way bigger than something like Sling TV's unique bundle-building methods.
 The difference is huge and simple: Disney+ is an on-demand service, and Sling TV is a “skinny bundle” live TV service.

 As for Sling TV, it includes a lot of your favorite live TV channels.
 Sling TV's channels include sports networks like ESPN, news networks like CNN, and plenty of popular networks full of sitcoms, dramas, and Hollywood movies.
-Sling TV does not, however, have the four major networks (ABC, CBS, Fox, and NBC) or their local affiliates — you’ll have to use an antenna to get those.
+Sling TV does not, however, have all four major markets and their local affiliates; as of this writing, the service only covers FOX and NBC in select markets.
+For CBS and ABC, you’ll have to use an antenna instead.

-The prices of Disney+ and Sling TV aren't that similar, but we wouldn't really expect them to be.
-We've reviewed a lot of streaming services here on Cordcutting.com, and we know to expect live TV streaming services to be more expensive than on-demand ones.
+The prices of Disney Plus and Sling TV aren't that similar, but we wouldn't really expect them to be.
+We've reviewed a lot of streaming services here on CordCutting.com, and we know to expect live TV streaming services to be more expensive than on-demand ones.

-Disney+ is cheap even by the standards of on-demand services.
-It's just $6.99 per month (or one payment of $69.99 per year, if you choose the annual plan).
-That's much less than most of Netflix's plans — though Disney+ also has fewer movies and TV shows to watch.
+Disney Plus is cheap even by the standards of on-demand services.
+It's just $7.99 per month (or one payment of $79.99 per year, if you choose the annual plan).
+That's much less than most of Netflix's plans — though Disney Plus also has fewer movies and TV shows to watch.

 These are very different services, but we think they're both good deals.

-If you're choosing between Disney+ and Sling TV, the first thing you need to decide is what sort of service you want.
+If you're choosing between Disney Plus and Sling TV, the first thing you need to decide is what sort of service you want.

-If you want an on-demand service — something like Netflix, for example — then Disney+ will suit you much better than Sling TV.
-You may also want to check out Disney+'s most direct competitors, including Netflix, Amazon Prime Video, and Hulu.
+If you want an on-demand service — something like Netflix, for example — then Disney Plus will suit you much better than Sling TV.
+You may also want to check out Disney Plus' most direct competitors, including Netflix, Amazon Prime Video, and Hulu.

-If you want cable-like live TV channels, then Disney+ won't do anything for you — instead, you'll need Sling TV.
-You may also want to check out Sling TV's competitors, including AT&T TV Now, fuboTV, Philo, YouTube TV, and Hulu + Live TV.
+If you want cable-like live TV channels, then Disney Plus won't do anything for you — instead, you'll need Sling TV.
+You may also want to check out Sling TV's competitors, including DIRECTV, fuboTV, Philo, YouTube TV, and Hulu + Live TV.